 2. Brainstorm to Discuss the Layout

 Since your business card is transparent, it will be very risky to design one side without affecting the other.
 For ideas, you can search for transparent business card designs online.
 One trick is to work on one side at a time.
 When you're working on the other side, place your design on the same spot as the front to avoid clutter and confusion.

 The standard size for modern business cards is 3.5 x 2 inches.
 However, if you prefer another size, it's perfectly fine.
 You can negotiate with your printing service provider if they can cater to your ideal size in mind.

 4. Incorporate Distinctive Touches

-For your business card to have impressive visuals that will put your competitors to shame, include distinctive touches.
+For your creative business card to have impressive visuals that will put your competitors to shame, include distinctive touches.
 These may be textures, varnish finish, gold embellishments, and etc.

 5. Use Typography

-Typography also adds to the overall visuality of your business card.
+Typography also adds to the overall visuality of your sample business card.
 Choose the one that's appropriate for your card and you should also keep in mind that it should maintain readability.
 Make sure your font colors do not blend with your background or graphic design.

 6. Print and Distribute

-Handing out business cards isn't the same as handing flyers out; instead, they should be handed to people you know who are/will be interested in doing business with you.
+Handing out simple business cards isn't the same as handing flyers out; instead, they should be handed to people you know who are/will be interested in doing business with you.
 You can distribute your business cards during event invitations wherein distinct people will possibly be present.
 Make sure to establish a connection first before handing it out because you'll increase the chances of having your business card be thrown straight to the trash.